C3viche/Knight-s-Tour/README.md

 This project was something I built out of curiosity after I stumbled upon the Knight's Tour problem.
 The scripts provided, each in their own way find a valid path for an open tour for a knight chess piece.
 Provided are a bruteforce approach and a more heuristic solution using [Warnsdorff's rule](https://en.wikipedia.org/wiki/Knight%27s_tour).
+Both approaches employ backtracking.

 # How to use